Nov 23, 2024

 New Year Set to Ring in a Raft of New Employment Laws in California

-Waiter with a mask holding plates of food Photo Source: Shutterstock Image
+A waitress wearing a mask holds two plates of food in a restaurant setting.
+Photo Source: Shutterstock Image

 For better or worse, California is often a bellwether for the rest of the nation when it comes to regulations and laws and how they can potentially affect both commerce and consumers.
 For businesses with operations in the nation’s most populous state, one with a Gross Domestic Product that alone ranks it in the top five in the entire world, California’s legislative labor footprint is just as large and outsized as its population and topography.